 May include the gathering of written, oral and other information from relevant sources.

-The University have the right to temporarily suspend you from all or part of your studies.
+The University has the right to temporarily suspend you from all or part of your studies.

 This may include suspension from placement or any other University activity, including examinations, receiving information about results or progression, and re-enrolment.

-You are temporarily excluded as a student from using all or particular University services or facilities and/or entering the University campus.
+You are temporarily excluded as a student from using all or particular University services, facilities and/or entering the University campus.

 This may also include temporarily withdrawing or amending your Brunel computer account access privileges.

-If you breach the terms of your suspension and/or exclusion this will be considered a further potential breach of the Universities rules of Discipline.
-Therefore a further Disciplinary Procedure might be instigated against you.
+If you breach the terms of your suspension and/or exclusion, this will be considered a further potential breach of the University's Rules of Discipline.
+Therefore, a further Disciplinary Procedure might be instigated against you.